-Sporting are a team who love to win the ball high up the pitch, meaning every player’s role is crucial.
+Sporting are a team who love to win the ball high up the pitch through gegenpressing, meaning every player’s role is crucial.
 In terms of goal contributions, he had three goals and three assists across all competitions.

 Pedro Goncalves is Bruno Fernandes’ heir at Sporting, and is due a big move soon

-Not a bad return for a players whose main job is to be the link between attack and defence.
+That’s not a bad return for a player whose main job is to be the link between attack and defence.
 Nunes is also more than a decent passer and dueler.

 According to Soccerment, the 23-year-old had a pass success ratio of 86% and won 55.4% of his duels in 2021-22.
 Nunes will be a major acquisition for any team looking to bring in fresh energy or aiming to overrun opponents quickly.